inside.ewu.edu

 Pre-requisites: SOWK 525 or SOWK 561.

-This course facilitates the integration of foundation year research knowledge into a form that readily applies to professional social work practice.
-Students will learn how to apply and utilize research data through an exploratory best practice model and other models by deconstructing existing research.
+Facilitates the integration of foundation year research knowledge into a form that readily applies to professional social work practice.
+Students learn how to apply and utilize research data through an exploratory best practice model and other models by deconstructing existing research.

 SOWK 529.
 SOCIAL WORK IN HEALTH CARE.
 4 Credits.